jsoprych/flexdata/README.md

 The data source (api/data.php) queries public/data/customer.db (SQLite, default) or public/data/data.csv (CSV, with ?source=csv) and serves JSON data.
 Components use Shadow DOM for style encapsulation; page styling is in index.html.
 The public/ directory and public/data/ are self-contained for production.
-The project is lightweight, using only TypeScript, esbuild, PHP, and native Web Components APIs.
+The project is lightweight, using only TypeScript, esbuild, PHP, and native Web Components APIs with a DataController for state management.